aprevost/SalesTaxExercise/README.md

 # SalesTaxExercise
 Java coding exercise from TekSystems.

-The Word doc with the full description of the exercise can be downloaded from here: [doc/SalesTax Coding Exercise-.NET and Java.docx](doc/SalesTax Coding Exercise-.NET and Java.docx)
+The Word doc with the full description of the exercise can be downloaded from here: [doc/SalesTax Coding Exercise-.NET and Java.docx](doc/SalesTax%20Coding%20Exercise-.NET%20and%20Java.docx)

-If you just call the main() function in [com.teksystems.salestaxexercise.runners.SalesTaxExerciseRunner](src/com/teksystems/salestaxexercise/runners/SalesTaxExerciseRunner.java), it should print to the console the 3 sample outputs, namely:
+If you just call the main() function in [com.teksystems.salestaxexercise.runners.SalesTaxExerciseRunner](src/com/teksystems/salestaxexercise/runners/SalesTaxExerciseRunner.java) with no arguments or inputs (the 3 sample inputs are hardcoded), it should print to the console the 3 sample outputs, namely:

 ```
 Output 1: